 Shapes & Outfits

 After you have selected your colors and textures/patterns, it’s time to think about shapes and outfits.
-You should focus on silhouettes that flatter the body type you plan on designing for as well as cuts, necklines, hemlines, etc., that will add interest to the overall look of your collection.
+A mood board for fashion should balance inspiration with intention—every silhouette should support your creative direction.
+You should focus on silhouettes that flatter the body type you plan on designing for, as well as cuts, necklines, hemlines, etc., that will add interest to the overall look of your collection.

 How to Make a Fashion Mood Board Mood Board Fashion Design Shapes

-Remember that balance is key; don’t forget about smaller details such as waistlines, sleeves lengths, pockets placement etc., which can make all the difference between an average outfit and an outstanding one.
+Remember that balance is key; don’t forget about smaller details such as waistlines, sleeve lengths, pocket placement, etc. These can make all the difference between an average outfit and an outstanding one.

 Fashion Mood Board Examples